-As Jennifer Lawrence loyalists await to see her in The Hunger Games: Mockingjay — Part 1 , we're no doubt hoping for more outrageous antics — you know, animated faces , walking malfunctions , and totally inappropriate confessions .
-After all, it's been a while since Jennifer got ridiculous with Emma Watson , and in the interim, we've suffered withdrawal symptoms.
+As Jennifer Lawrence loyalists await to see her in The Hunger Games: Mockingjay — Part 2 , we're no doubt hoping for more outrageous antics — you know, animated faces , walking malfunctions , and totally inappropriate confessions .
+Although Jennifer's 2015 has already been awesome , we've suffered withdrawal symptoms for weeks at a time.
 The most recent Jennifer drought has us thinking: what was the actress doing before she was superfamous and became our dream BFF ?
 Keep reading for all the ways Jennifer was awesome before you knew her.

 Source: Getty and Pacific Coast News Online